webshell/webshell-js-sdk/README.md

 wsh Object
 ==========

-Once the SDK loaded, you can use the `wsh` object.
+Once the SDK loaded, you can use the `wsh` variable in your code.

 wsh.initialize(apikey)
 ----------------------

-Before use the Webshell API, be sure you have executed this function to initialize the SDK with your APIKey.
+Before to use the Webshell API, be sure you have executed this function to initialize the SDK with your APIKey.

 wsh.exec(obj)